Jerk Chicken Tacos made with spice-rubbed chicken, a pineapple salsa, and a delicious jalapeño-cilantro sauce.

 They’re also great for meal prep.
 I double the chicken, salsa, and sauce to pack lunches for the week.
 I switch between tortillas and coconut rice—and I’m always looking forward to lunch when these are on the menu!

-- Sauce: Make the jalapeño-cilantro sauce first so the flavors can build.
-Place it in the fridge while you get everything else ready.
+- Sauce: Make the jalapeño-cilantro sauce first and chill it so the flavors can build.

-- Chicken: Rub Jamaican jerk seasoning all over the chicken and cook it in a skillet, grill pan, or on the grill—very simple.
+- Chicken: Rub with jerk seasoning and cook in a skillet, grill pan, or on the grill.

-- Mango Black Bean Salsa: Mix everything together (here’s how to cut a mango), warm the tortillas, and get ready for a flavor-packed dinner.
+- Mango Salsa: Mix everything together, warm the tortillas, and you’re ready to serve.

 Tips For This Recipe